 Have a Picnic

-Gardening is a handy skill, and it can be a lot of fun to get into the dirt.
+Gardening is a handy skill, and getting into the dirt can be a lot of fun.
 You can start a little vegetable, herb, or flower garden, depending on the space you have.
 If you have a lot of space, everyone can have their little plot to grow what they want as well!
 Gardening is a great way to show your kids how patience, hard work, and perseverance can pay off in big ways!

 Build a Fort Outside

 Building a fort outside is a great way to spend time with friends and family and create memories that will last a lifetime.
-You can either Take some sheets that can get dirty and possibly ripped and have your kids collect sticks or other materials to make a fort or they can use old cardboard boxes to make a haven for them to play and hide.
-Not only will it be fun to build but they will have hours of fun playing inside it too.
+You can either Take some sheets that can get dirty and possibly ripped and have your kids collect sticks or other materials to make a fort, or they can use old cardboard boxes to make a haven for them to play and hide.

 Ride Bikes and Scooters